Top Tools and Tips for Spa and Salon Marketing7 min read

-- Not having easy-to-find contact information and a call to action in the header.
+- No call to action in the header

 WordPress is the best platform for any small businesses.
-There are thousands of themes available for less than $100, that can be applied like a body kit to your website, and are easily customizable.
-Here is a list of the top selling themes specifically designed for spas and salons in 2015.
+Thousands of easily customizable themes are available for less than $100.
+Here is a list of the top-selling themes specifically designed for spas and salons.

 - Stan Parente Salons uses Facebook to engage with clients through specials, promotions, and giveaways in return for client interaction on their profile.

 - Caroline’s Lash Boutique provides seasonal makeup ideas and eyelash tips on their blog in addition to eyelash extension-specific posts.